FIWARE/tutorials.Linked-Data/README.md

 -   Has an `id` which must be unique.
 For example `urn:ngsi-ld:Building:store001`,
 -   Has `type` which should be a fully qualified URI of a well defined data model.
 For example `https://uri.fiware.org/ns/datamodels#Building`.
-Authors can also use type names, as short hand strings for types, mapped to fully qualified URIs through the JSON-LD @context.
+Authors can also use type names, as short hand strings for types, mapped to fully qualified URIs through the JSON-LD `@context`.
 -   Has _property_ of the entity, for example, an `address` attribute which holds the address of the store.
 This can be expanded into `http://schema.org/address`, which is known as a fully qualified name ([FQN](https://en.wikipedia.org/wiki/Fully_qualified_name)).